jkereako/JavaScriptPlayground/README.md

 # JavaScriptPlayground
 Small project to test JavaScript locally.
-There's probably a better way to do this.

 # How to use
+There are two ways to use this project.

+1. Open index.html in your browser
+2. Run the web server.

+This web server is a CORS work-around.
+It allows you to fetch local files with XmlHttpRequest.

-To run the webserver, you'll need Python.
+To run the webserver, you'll need Python 3.

 ```sh
 $> python servery.py
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```

-This webserver allows all origins, so it gets around CORS.
+That's it!